digital-ai/release-integration-sdk-workshop/part-2/lab-5-create-a-third-party-integration.md

       - "/var/run/docker.sock:/var/run/docker.sock"
 ```

+With this change, the Localstack environment will be available on `htp://localhost:4566`

-With this change, recycle your Docker environment with
+Recycle your Docker environment with

     cd dev-environment
     docker compose down